 For Creating or Embedding Your Video: Vidyard

 The free version of Vidyard allows you to upload, manage, and embed videos.
-Plus it integrates with the Vidyard Chrome extension, which lets you capture videos and send them in an email, through social media, or embed them online.
+Plus it includes the Vidyard Chrome extension, which lets you capture videos and send them in an email, through social media, or embed them online.